 A convenient line of credit

-Once your account has been approved for margin borrowing, you can take out a margin loan at any time, without any additional forms or applications.
+Once your account has added a margin agreement for margin borrowing, you can take out a margin loan at any time, without any additional forms or applications.
 This ready access to cash may prove to be convenient in a number of scenarios, such as when you are unemployed, experience an unexpected medical bill, or need a quick way to access cash for any other reason.
 If your brokerage account includes checking, you can simply write a check.